Wireless-Innovation-Forum/Spectrum-Access-System/data/ntia/README.md

     exclusion zones make use of the US border definition in data/fcc/usborder.kml to bound the exclusion zone borders provided by the NTIA.

-* DPA_xx_yyyy.kml

-    The latest DPA KML file defining the coastal DPAs.

-* usborder.kmz

-    This is a KMZ file defining the US border.
-    Used only for simulation and benchmark purposes.

-* UrbanAreas_3601.kmz

-    This is a KMZ file defining the US urban areas as provided by the Census bureau.
-    Used only for simulation and benchmark purposes.